elisntdead/FYPC-site/README.md

 # FYPC-site

- This site is designed for PC & related electronics Shop And Repair Service
+This site is designed for PC & related electronics Shop And Repair Service.

+Currently In Development